oracle/coherence-cli/DEVELOPMENT.md

 ### Run E2E tests

 Runs all end-to-end tests for the commands against a two node Coherence CE cluster using the latest Coherence CE version.
-This will automatically start a cluster using docker.compose.
+This will automatically start a cluster using docker compose.

 ```bash
 $ make clean test-e2e-standalone